Egyptian Arabic Translator

 - Communicating with Egyptian contacts: Whether for work or personal reasons, translating english to egyptian arabic words in the actual dialect people speak lands better than stiff formal Arabic.

 - Language learning: If you are studying Arabic and want to go beyond Modern Standard Arabic, Egyptian Arabic is the most practical dialect to learn first.
-This tool gives you real egypt arabic translation examples to study from.
+Use the examples here to study real egypt arabic translation patterns.

 English to egyptian arabic translation google defaults to Modern Standard Arabic, which sounds formal and unnatural in everyday conversation.
 This egyptian arabic translator online is built for the colloquial dialect actually spoken in Egypt, not the textbook version.